jess-of-the-woods/tid_til/linuxTerminal.md

 `$` represents prompt?

-'alias' is another name for keyboard shortcut
+'alias' is another name for keyboard shortcut in the terminal

 `.` (dot) represents current directory